 First and foremost, test how ‘bouncy’ your medicine ball is before starting.
 I can’t tell you how many times I’ve seen athletes almost have their faces smashed by a medicine ball bouncing much harder and rebounding much faster off the ground than they were anticipating.

 The biggest mistake I see with Med Ball Side Slams is athletes not utilizing the core and simply throwing the ball down with their arms.
 The bulk of the force should be generated by aggressively using the core to hinge forward.
 If done correctly, it should almost (and actually might) lift your feet up off the floor.

 Med Ball Side Toss is a rotational core exercise utilizing a medicine ball that is fantastic for developing rotational power.

-I love Med Ball throwing movements like Slams and Side Tosses because of how dynamic they are and how much power players are able to generate.
-Definitely beats laying on the ground and doing crunches every day.
+I love Med Ball throwing movements with wrestlers like Slams and Side Tosses because of how dynamic they are and how much power they are able to generate.
+Definitely beats lying on the ground and doing crunches every day.